MattHalloran/ReactGraphQLTemplate/README.md

 The site can be accessed by the VPS's IP address, but in most cases you'll want to associate the server with a domain name.
 There are many places to buy domains, but I use [Google Domains](https://domains.google)

 Once you buy a domain, you must set up the correct DNS records.
 This can be done through the site that you bought the domain from, or the site that you bought the VPS from.
 [Here](https://www.youtube.com/watch?v=wYDDYahCg60) is a good example. **Note**: DNS changes may take several hours to take effect

+### Setting up VPS
+The VPS you'll be running this website on must be configured to handle website traffic.
+This is done through Nginx https://olex.biz/2019/09/hosting-with-docker-nginx-reverse-proxy-letsencrypt/

 Once you are connected to your VPS, do the following:
 1. git clone <your_projects_url>